iinsys/devops/100-days-of-devops/kodecloud/day2/readme.md

-2. Day 2: Temporary User Setup with Expiry

-# 🚀 DevOps Journey with KodeCloud – Day 2
-## ✅ Task: Create a Temporary User Account with an Expiry Date
+Day 2: Create a Temporary User Account with an Expiry Date

 >I can and I will.
 Watch me.
 >